 Dating back to 1295, the Auld Alliance was built upon Scotland and France’s shared interests in controlling England’s aggressive expansion plans.
 Drawn up by John Balliol of Scotland and Philip IV of France, it was first and foremost a military and diplomatic alliance, but for most ordinary Scots it brought more obvious benefits through jobs as mercenaries in France’s armies and of course, a steady supply of fine French wines.

 Henry V’s victory at the Battle of Agincourt in 1415 was one of England’s greatest military achievements, but for the French it was a disaster on such a scale that it led to the near collapse of the country.
 In desperation the French Dauphin turned to the Scots, England’s traditional enemy, for help.
 As always, anxious for a fight with the Auld Enemy, more than 12,000 Scots boarded ships bound for France.
-And they didn’t have to wait too long: in 1421 at the Battle of Bauge they defeated the English army, killing the Duke of Clarence.
+And they didn’t have to wait too long: in 1421 at the Battle of Bauge the Franco-Scots army defeated the English army, killing King Henry V‘s brother Thomas, Duke of Clarence.

 The Scottish army was well rewarded by their French allies with honours, titles and as much fine food and drink as they could consume.
-All this cosseting and good living appears to have taken its toll, as at Vernuil in 1424 a Scots army totalling 4,000 men was completely wiped out.
+All this cosseting and good living appears to have taken its toll, as at Verneuil in 1424 a Scots army totalling 4,000 men was completely wiped out by the English.
 As hired mercenaries they could have expected no mercy and they received none: those captured were later put to the sword.
+Verneuil was one of the bloodiest battles of the Hundred Years’ War, described by English chroniclers as a second Agincourt.

 Despite this defeat, the military intervention of the Scots had bought valuable breathing space, and the delay ultimately saved France from English domination.